Bartosz-Woj/Power_supply-_adapter_for_7_4V_batteries/README.md

 and automatically power off after a few seconds.

-After further research and forum discussions, it was discovered that the **Lumix G7** expects a slightly higher voltage (over 8.4) to correctly identify the source as an **external power supply** rather than a battery.
+After further research and forum discussions [[thread 1](https://www.dpreview.com/forums/post/59409259)] [[thread 2](https://dprevived.com/t/panasonic-s-series-standby-power-updated-with-s5m2/4551/)], it was discovered that the **Lumix G7** expects a slightly higher voltage (over 8.4) to correctly identify the source as an **external power supply** rather than a battery.
+The manufacturer's documentation did not specify the allowable maximum supply voltage.
+Therefore, it was decided to set the threshold only slightly above the maximum cell voltage.

+Currenct consumption was checked with usage of laboratory power supply.The average current consumption is 0.3A, but momentary peaks, especially during startup and photo taking, reach above 1A.

 ---